locationtech/udig-platform/docs/user/en/Transform operation.rst

 ###################

 The transform operation allows for general manipulation and processing of feature content.
-The transform operation is available from the `Operations dialog <Operations%20dialog.html>`_ or using the context menu when selecting feature data.
+The transform operation is available from the :doc:`Operations dialog` or using the context menu when selecting feature data.

 Selection